Quitting Smoking and how your pharmacist can help

 Is my pharmacist able to prescribe medications to help me quit?

-Are there medications that are available without prescription?
+Are there medications that are available without a prescription?

 Yes, there are non-prescription options.
 You and your pharmacist can work together on the plan that is best suited to your needs and objectives for long-term smoking cessation.